© Carbon Farming Group. www.carbonfarming.org.nz

 Q. Do I have to claim carbon credits for my forest under the Emissions Trading Scheme?

-A. No, participation under the Emissions Trading Scheme is voluntary for forests established after 1990.
+A. No, participation under the Emissions Trading Scheme is voluntary for forests established on non-forest land after 1990.

 Q. What are the drivers for this Emissions Trading Scheme/Kyoto business?